 Note: Product names are given as abbreviation; the full product name is provided along with the description of the individual products in section 3.2.
 Period denotes the product's temporal coverage.
+Release denotes the date of the product's first release; '-cont' indicates that the product is temporally extended as time progresses.

-^{1} Data provided in single global file, if not specified otherwise. ^{2} The GFED4s product of the year 2017 and 2018 is a beta-version and does not contain a burned area layer. ^{3} From 2003 onwards, supplementary scalars (based on Mu et al., 2011) are provided to redistribute monthly emission fluxes to daily and 3-hourly emission estimations.
+\1 Data provided in single global file, if not specified otherwise. \2 The C3SBA10 uses the FireCCI51 algorithm, adapted to Sentinel-3 OLCI reflectances. \3 Data product has been released on a provisional on limited basis only due to falsely identified burned areas. \4 The GFED4s emission production continues beyond 2017, but does not contain a burned area layer. \5 From 2003 onwards, supplementary scalars (based on Mu et al., 2011) are provided to redistribute monthly emission fluxes to daily and 3-hourly emission estimations.